jeyzer-community/jeyzer-recorder/src/main/doc/README.txt

 	- Garbage collection execution time and count
 	- Free and used disk spaces (AdvancedMXAgent method only)
 	- Recording write time (AdvancedMXAgent method only)
-	- Loaded jar paths(AdvancedMXAgent method only)
+	- Loaded jar paths (AdvancedMXAgent method only)
-In addition, it permits to collect process and thread data as well as applicative events published through the Jeyzer MX interface :
+	- Loaded Java modules (AdvancedMXAgent method only) In addition, it permits to collect process and thread data as well as applicative events published through the Jeyzer MX interface :
 	- Thread context parameters  (ex : action request parameters)
 	- Thread context id  (ex : request id)